Beginner Guide · Updated 2026

 Common First-Timer Mistakes (And How to Avoid Them)

-- Overfilling the machine: This is the biggest mistake.
-If you can’t fit your hand flat on top of your clothes, you’ve overfilled.
-Overfilled machines can’t tumble properly, leaving your clothes dirty and potentially causing the machine to become unbalanced during the spin cycle.
-Always leave that 20% space.
+• Overfilling the machine: If you can't fit your hand flat on top of your clothes, you've overfilled.
+Overfilled machines can't tumble properly, leaving your clothes dirty and potentially causing the machine to become unbalanced during the spin cycle.

-- Using too much detergent: More detergent doesn’t make clothes cleaner.
+• Using too much detergent: More detergent doesn't make clothes cleaner.
 It just leaves residue.
-If you’re adding your own, two tablespoons is plenty.
-Most modern machines auto-dispense the perfect amount anyway.
+If you're adding your own, two tablespoons is plenty.

-- Not checking pockets: Forgotten tissues shred into a thousand pieces, receipts make a papier-mâché mess, and coins or keys can damage the drum.
-Check all pockets before loading.
+• Not checking pockets: Forgotten tissues shred into a thousand pieces, receipts make a papier-mâché mess, and coins or keys can damage the drum.

-- Leaving clothes too long after the cycle finishes: Other customers might remove your clothes to free up the machine, or they could go missing.
-Return promptly, or at least within 10 minutes of your cycle ending.
+• Leaving clothes too long after the cycle finishes: Other customers might remove your clothes to free up the machine.
+Return within 10 minutes of your cycle ending.

-- Over-drying: This is expensive and damages your clothes.
-Fabrics shrink, colors fade, and you waste money on extra drying time.
+• Over-drying: Fabrics shrink, colours fade, and you waste money on extra drying time.
 Start with less time and add more if needed.

-- 7. Not checking the lint filter: A clogged filter makes drying slower and less efficient.
-Pull it out, remove the lint, and replace it—takes 10 seconds.
+• Not checking the lint filter: A clogged filter makes drying slower and less efficient.
+Pull it out, remove the lint, and replace it — takes 10 seconds.

 What If Something Goes Wrong?

+• Lost a sock?
 Check the rubber door seal of the washing machine first.
-They hide there.
 Then check under and around the machines.
 Ask staff if they keep a lost and found.

 Everyone's been a first-timer.
 Staff and other customers expect to see nervous beginners and are usually happy to help if you need it.
 After this first visit, it'll become second nature.